Summary: In this tutorial, you will learn how to use the Oracle ORDER BY

 The ORDER BY

-clause allows you to sort data by multiple columns where each column may have different sort orders.
+clause allows you to sort data by multiple columns, where each column may have a different sort order.

 Note that the ORDER BY